Business Account Agreement

 If funds are incorrectly deposited or transferred into the Account, we may correct the situation by deducting the amount of the erroneous deposit from the Account without prior notice to Customer.
 If there are not enough funds in the Account at that time, the Account could become overdrawn.
 See the section below titled “No Overdrafts” for more information about what occurs if the Account has a negative balance.

-The Account may not be overdrawn.
+The Account will not be overdrawn by you.
 If the available balance in the Account is insufficient to cover any authorized payment, withdrawal, or check, we can refuse to honor the payment, withdrawal, or check.
 If the Account balance should become negative for any reason, a deposit or deposits must be immediately made to cover the negative balance.
 If the Account has a negative balance for sixty (60) calendar days it will be closed.

-14. Unauthorized or incorrect debits from the Account
+10. Unauthorized or Incorrect Debits from the Account

 If the Account becomes subject to legal action, such as a tax levy or third-party garnishment, we reserve the right to refuse to pay any money from the Account, including checks, ACH debits, debit Card transactions, or other items presented for payment, until the action is resolved.
 If we are required to pay an attachment, garnishment or tax levy, we are not liable to Customer.
 Payment is made after satisfying any fees, charges or other debts owed to us.
 Until we receive the appropriate court documents, we may continue to process transactions against the Account, even if we have received an unofficial notification of an adverse claim.
 Customer will indemnify us for any losses if we do this.